thecoshman/thecoshman.github.com/_posts/rest/2013-07-24-introduction.markdown

 is_post: true
 ---

-## RESTfull Design - RESTless Thoughts
+## RESTful Design - RESTless Thoughts

 Let me preface this series by stating very clearly, I am in no way an experienced or authoritative source when it comes to the subject of REST.
 I am not a veteran designer of websites or web services.